Timothy M. Diette Senior Advisor to the President for Strategic Analysis and Professor of Economics

 Tim Diette joined the Office of the President as the Senior Advisor to the President for Strategic Analysis in June of 2018.
 Prior to his current position, he served as the Associate Dean of the Williams School of Commerce, Economics, and Politics and as the acting head of the Economics Department.
 Professor Diette joined Washington and Lee University in 2004 as a visiting professor and as a tenure-track faculty member in 2006.
 He had previous experience working in the Finance Departments at Bank of America and Wachovia followed by a stint as an Economist for the North Carolina Department of Revenue.

 He teaches a course on the Economics of Education and co-teaches an interdisciplinary Spring Term Abroad course that explores childhood policies and practices in Scandinavia.
-Outside of the Economics Department, Professor Diette is also a faculty member of the Africana Studies Program and the Shepherd Poverty Program.
-He also advises students in the Education Policy Minor.
+Outside of the Economics Department, Professor Diette is also a faculty member of the Africana Studies Program, the Education Studies Program, and the Shepherd Poverty Program.
 He has been a Visiting Research Scholar at The Melbourne Institute of Applied Economics and Social Research in the Faculty of Business and Economics at the University of Melbourne and a Visiting Research Fellow with The Research Network on Racial and Ethnic Inequality in the Social Science Research Institute at Duke University.

 Ph.D., University of North Carolina at Chapel Hill (2005)

 M.S., University of North Carolina at Chapel Hill (1999)